-The perfect Bayesian equilibrium solution concept supplements traditional sequential rationality with the restriction that beliefs along the equilibrium path are reasonable.
-However, Bayes' rule cannot restrict beliefs off the equilibrium path.
-Thus, the concept of perfect Bayesian equilibrium permits unintuitive equilibria in which a strategy profile is supported by unreasonable beliefs off the equilibrium path.
+The standard perfect Bayesian equilibrium solution concept for a dynamic game of incomplete information permits unintuitive equilibria in which a strategy profile is supported by unreasonable beliefs off the equilibrium path.
 For example, generically in a cheap-talk game there will be pooling equilibria in which players can find no way to distinguish their types even though they would like to.
 Such pooling equilibria can be supported by a belief that no message reveals any information about a player's type, and since all types are then willing to go along with the same message(s) in equilibrium, indeed no player's type can be revealed.
 However, if two types would like to distinguish themselves from each other, it would seem strange for them not to try to communicate their differences, and if they do communicate differently, they will reveal themselves as distinct types.
-We require an additional restriction of off-the-equilibrium-path beliefs and (in some situations) an additional assumption about the richness of the players' language to refine the perfect Bayesian equilibrium.
+To predict such communication, we require a restriction of off-the-equilibrium-path beliefs and (in some situations) an additional assumption about the richness of the players' language.